rhosocial/yii2-oauth2client/README.md

 ```

 If you didn't choose the 'site/auth' as your Auth Action, please modify the
-'baseAuthUrl' to the actual route.
+'baseAuthUrl' property to the actual route.